saferpay/sndbx/texts/css_iframe.md

 ```

 >
-**Attention!** Not every page reports its size to the merchant’s system.
-Because, however, Saferpay has to forward users to third parties during the payment process, we recommend a **minimum site of 450x450 pixels**.
+><i class="glyphicon glyphicon-hand-right"></i> **Attention!** Not every page reports its size to the merchant’s system.
+However, Saferpay has to forward users to third parties during the payment process (Like with the 3D Secure procedure), thus we recommend a minimum size of 450x450 pixels.
 >

 ## <a name="css-usecss"></a> Using CSS